prevostc/docker-workshop/README.md

 * `-p` is a simple port mapping option, in this case, the container outside `8080` maps to the `8080` port
 * `-it` binds the container in a way that simulates a TTY, I won't go into details here (because I can't :p)

 To check that the container is properly running, open another terminal and do `docker ps`.
+You should be able to `curl -XGET http://localhost:8080`.

 At this point, you should experiment with the various `docker run` options.